 Doggone, you’re beautiful.
 My friend @FareWhispers found us $350 round-trip tickets to Vancouver from Atlanta, and how do you pass that up??
 So we headed up to British Columbia for a long weekend in late August.
 As always, I did a ton of research ahead of time so that we could take in as much as possible of this beautiful West Coast city.
 Hopefully you can benefit from this on your own adventure!

 We actually spent our first day driving the Sea-to-Sky Highway up to Whistler and Joffre Lakes, about an hour or hour and a half north of Vancouver.
 It was stunning, and I’m glad we carved one day out of our three-day weekend to head up north.
+You can learn more about how we structured our 3-day weekend Vancouver & Whistler itinerary here.
 But this is all about our Vancouver adventures…so off we go!

 Day 1: Craft Beer & Wine